What is Medicaid?

 Medicaid is a jointly funded, Federal-State health insurance program for low-income and needy people.
 It covers children, the aged, blind, and/or disabled and other people who are eligible to receive federally assisted income maintenance payments.

-Thirty-two states and the District of Columbia provide Medicaid eligibility to people eligible for Supplemental Security Income (SSI ) benefits.
+Thirty-five states and the District of Columbia provide Medicaid eligibility to people eligible for Supplemental Security Income (SSI ) benefits.
 In these States, the SSI application is also the Medicaid application.
 Medicaid eligibility starts the same months as SSI eligibility.

-The following jurisdictions use the same rules to decide eligibility for Medicaid as SSA uses for SSI, but require the filing of a separate application: Alaska, Idaho, Kansas, Nebraska, Nevada, Oregon, Utah, Northern Mariana Islands
+The following jurisdictions use the same rules to decide eligibility for Medicaid as SSA uses for SSI, but require the filing of a separate application: Alaska, Idaho, Kansas, Nebraska, Nevada, Oregon, Utah, Northern Mariana Islands.

 The following States use their own eligibility rules for Medicaid, which are different from SSA`s SSI rules.
-In these States a separate application for Medicaid must be filed: Connecticut, Hawaii, Illinois, Indiana, Minnesota, Missouri, New Hampshire, North Dakota, Ohio, Oklahoma, Virginia.
+In these States a separate application for Medicaid must be filed: Connecticut, Hawaii, Illinois, Minnesota, Missouri, New Hampshire, North Dakota, Oklahoma, Virginia.

 If a recipient`s State provides Medicaid to people on SSI, the recipient will continue to be eligible for Medicaid.
 Please refer to the general Work Incentives section for more information about SSI work incentives.